mimi149/FEND-web-optimization-project/README.md

 * Calculated the number of moving pizzas (instead of the redundant original number 200) based on window.innerHeight.

     There are 8 columns.
 Each row has a height of 256px.
-    Get the viewport height to determine the number of rows necessary to display then multiply it by the number of columns to determine how many pizzas are needed to display.
+    Get the viewport height to determine the number of rows, then multiply it by the number of columns to determine how many pizzas needed to display.

 * Put updatePositions function inside callUpdatePositions to use the closure movers.